 Following the finale of the Roman River Festival in Coggeshall on 27 September, the Wild Arts Ensemble bring two of the classical canons' greatest works to Saffron Hall – Beethoven's Triple Concerto in C major (with leading soloists Tom Poster, Elena Urioste, and Laura Van der Heijden) and Mahler’s Symphony No. 1.

-Our Messiah returns this December to venues including Layer Marney Tower, Smith Square Hall in London, Chichester Cathedral, and more.
+Our Messiah returns this December to venues including Layer Marney Tower (almost sold out), Smith Square Hall in London, Chichester Cathedral, and more.

 December 2025

-Following two sell-out tours in 2023 and 2024, our Messiah returns to Layer Marney, Smith Square Hall, Chichester Cathedral, and more.
+Following sell-out performances at Layer Marney Tower, Smith Square Hall and Chichester Cathedral in 2024, our Messiah returns this December.
 Semi-staged by director Tom Morris (War Horse), with singers performing from memory and a chamber orchestra of period instruments.

 From seasonal chamber music and opera projects to new commissions, recording projects, and symphonic arrangements.
 Including Mahler's Das Lied von der Erde (with Xavier Hetherington and Marta Fontanals-Simmons) in Spring 2026, The Marriage of Figaro next Summer, and a dramatisation of Bach's St John Passion.